Academic Writing Coaching

 • Lessons would be conducted over Skype calls and we plan to have an arrangement for a monthly face-to-face meeting in the future.

-What we cover over the course of 4 months:
+What we cover over the course of 4 months of academic writing coaching:

 First month